awav/carnd-p5/README.md

 1. I followed assuptions of previous reviewer about color schemas and found that only `HSV` and `HSL` maps give me best results.
 2. I have added more samples to `non-vehicle` class, around ~13% of existing dataset.
 Half of them I took from project video and another half I augmented by random flipping and scaling (I used augmenter from project 2).
 After that, I got not so good accuracy, but better practical result - less noise and false positives.
 3. I enlarged height of the video a bit and got significantly better bounding boxes.
 4. There are two video files in Google Drive folder.
-The `output_final.mp4` is an example of transformation invariance of this problem, because during testing I found out that prediction used `numpy.resize()` function instead of OpenCV resize and as you can imagine it produced absolutely non-sense resized image, but learned classfier still could produce good results.
+The `output_final.mp4` is an example of transformation invariance of Linear SVM classifier, because during testing I found a bug in prediction function which used `numpy.resize()` function instead of OpenCV resize and as you can imagine it produced absolutely non-sense resized image, but learned classfier still could produce good results.
 That is really amazing result, but accident.
+The `output_super_final.mp4` video made after replacing `numpy.resize()` with `opencv.resize()` function.

 ### Video link